Targeted therapy for cervical cancer

 It cannot cure the cancer, but it may help to control it for a time.

-Side effects are usually mild to moderate.
+Side effects of bevacizumab are usually mild to moderate.
 They can include:

 An uncommon but more serious side effect is an area of tissue breaking down in the vagina, bladder or bowel.
 This can cause a hole, which makes a new opening or fistula between two parts of the body, such as the vagina and bladder.
 If you have had radiotherapy to the pelvis, there is a higher risk of this happening with bevacizumab.